 If you work in the IT sector (most specifically software development businesses, though some other businesses may qualify) you may also want to become an LLC so that you can apply for Virtual Zone status which can mean 0% VAT, 0% profit tax (article 99) and other benefits (Source: Georgian Law N5969)

-However, for most freelancer style businesses, the small business status is going to be your best option for the lowest possible tax rates in Georgia (or micro business if you earn under 30k GEL).
+However, for most contractor and freelancer style businesses, as well as many other, the small business status is going to be your best option for the lowest possible tax rates in Georgia (or micro business if you earn under 30k GEL).

 So here are the specific details relating to those two business statuses: